kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

-As now there were 3 stream replicas, deleting the K8s Node where stream leader NATS Pod was deployed triggered a leader election for the stream.
+Because now there were three stream replicas, deleting the Kubernetes Node in which the stream leader NATS Pod was deployed triggered a leader election for the stream.
 During the election time, event-publisher-proxy failed to publish some events to NATS.
-But this downtime is much less than the `Test Scenario 2` where there was only one stream replica and it had to wait for the same NATS Pod to come up in order to resume receiving events.
-Instead, in this scenario a new NATS Pod was elected as the leader for the stream.
+But this downtime is much shorter than in test scenario 2 where there was only one stream replica and it had to wait for the same NATS Pod to come up in order to resume receiving events.
+Instead, in test scenario 4, a new NATS Pod was elected as the leader for the stream.

 ### Run ID: 9/6/2022T9:22 (Duration: 5m, Event Rate: 150rps)

-In this test run, again the k8s Node was deleted where `eventing-nats-2` Pod (Stream Leader) was deployed after 2 minutes of test execution.
-But the difference from last test run is that the eventing-controller pod was not deployed on the deleted node.
+In this test run, again the Kubernetes Node was deleted in which the `eventing-nats-2` Pod (stream leader) was deployed after two minutes of test execution.
+But the difference from the last test run is that the eventing-controller Pod was not deployed on the deleted Node.

 **State before test run:**
 - Stream: